You are considered a transfer student if you:

 Co-admissions programs are designed for students who attended a N.C. community college and would like to transition from an A.S. or A.A. degree to a bachelor’s or accelerated master’s degree at UNCG.

 Students who previously earned an Associate of Applied Science (AAS) degree or an Associate Degree in Nursing (ADN) from participating N.C. community colleges may be eligible for admission through UNCG’s 2Plus program.

-International transfer students should visit the International Programs Center for additional requirements.
+International transfer students should visit the International Recruitment & Admissions Office for additional requirements.

 Once you have been admitted, consult SpartanLink for your steps to enrolling.

 Many of our incoming students are curious about how their credits will be transferred.
 To see how credit has transferred in the past to UNCG, visit TES.

 Please note: Several UNCG programs have secondary admission requirements.

 Mailing address for all materials